paulipauli130/youtube-downloader/README.md

 ### How to use?

-1. Open the main.py and copy your YouTube video link into it
+1. Open the main.py file and paste the link to your YouTube video into it

 2. Video is downloaded and placed in the same directory where the main.py is located